Netflix/falcor/model.md

 model.getValue("todos").then(log); // undefined behavior
 ```

-Likewise of the following get operation also has undefined behavior, because it retrieves the entire "customer" Object:
+Likewise of the following get operation also has undefined behavior, because it retrieves an entire customer object:
 ```
 model.getValue("todos[1].customer").then(log);  // undefined behavior
 ```

+The requests above can not reliably be expected to return data.
+Therefore you should never request an Object or an Array from a Falcor Model.

+### "Why can't I request objects or Arrays from a Model"

+Falcor is optimized for displaying information to human beings in real-time.
+Both Arrays and Objects can contain an unbounded amount of data.
+This means it’s impossible to predict how much data will be retrieved from the server when you request them.
+Server requests that take seconds at first can become slower over time as more data is added to backend data stores.
+As a result the performance of your application made degrade slowly, and eventually may even become unusable as more and more data finds its way into your persistent data stores.

+In order to ensure that backend requests for data have reasonably **predictable performance**, Falcor Model's force developers to be explicit.
+If your view will only be displaying a few properties, request those properties explicitly.

+(Example of requesting properties and displaying them)

+Furthermore if you intend to display a list of items, request the first visible page of an array, and follow up with additional page requests as the user scrolls.

+(Example of retrieving first page of a list)

 ## Retrieving values from a JSON Graph

 Models can also operate on JSON Graph documents.
 JSON Graph is a convention for modeling graph information in JSON.
-JSON Graph introduces three additional value types to JSON which can also be retrieved using a Model.
+JSON Graph documents introduce references, allowing an object to be referenced from multiple places in the JSON while allowing it to appear only once in the object.

+Let's say that we wanted to introduce a list of prerequisites to each TODO.
+If we were to model this in JSON

 1. atom
 2. error
 3. reference

-In the example below, we have converted our TODO JSON model into a JSON Graph.
-JSON Graph documents allow graphs to be represented as JSON.

 ```
 var $ref = falcor.Model.ref;